imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 # Imixs-Workflow Adapter API

 The **Imixs-Workflow Adapter API** is an extension mechanism of the Imixs-Workflow engine.
 An adapter can provide business logic to adapt or extend a process instance.
-For examplle, an adapter can exchange data with an external Microservice API.
+For example, an adapter can exchange data with an external Microservice API.

 In different to the [Plugin API](./plugin-api.html) the Adapter API is bound to a single Event within a BPMN 2.0 model.
 This allows a more fine grained configuration.

 Adapters are defined as BPMN Signal-Events.
-The signal definition contains the adapter class name:
+The signal definition contains the adapter class name to be called by the Imixs Workflow engine:

 <img src="../images/modelling/bpmn_screen_37.png" style="width:700px"/>